romelperez/prhone-log/README.md

 > Simple JavaScript logger.

 A simple JavaScript logger for client side applications but it can be used in other environments.
-Supports [CommonJS](http://www.commonjs.org), [AMD](https://github.com/amdjs/amdjs-api) and CDN.
+Supports [CommonJS](http://www.commonjs.org), [AMD](https://github.com/amdjs/amdjs-api) and standalone.

 See [example.html](https://github.com/romelperez/prhone-log/blob/master/example.html) and [example.js](https://github.com/romelperez/prhone-log/blob/master/example.js) for browser and node.js usage respectively.

 ## Install

-Webpack, browserify and Node.js:
+Webpack, Browserify and Node.js:

 ```bash
 npm install prhone-log